 total dependency on global trends/guidelines.

-These obstacles surpass the local context of Savamala and further characterize urban development circumstances in Belgrade and in Serbia in general.
+These obstacles surpass the local context of Savamala and further characterize the urban development circumstances in Belgrade and in Serbia in general.

 The urban development of Belgrade is revealing routines, challenges and traumas both from the historical perspective and the traits of culture and mentality 13 and the analyses of the current condition (?).
 The dynamics of these antagonistic relations set forth the complex system dynamics.
 While it is essential to incorporate the transformative capacity of passive contextual elements, congregating the relations of system maintenance and system collisions sets a comprehensive overlay of procedural resilience of the system and urban scenarios for radical interventions.